Do you know what a social media crisis is like?

 The message in and of itself wasn’t poorly constructed.
 But because of viral nature of the complaint, Progressive’s feed quickly filled with the auto-response along with this ever-cheerful face.

-It sparked the creation of memes and quickly became a “cultural reference” on how not to handle a social media crisis.
+It sparked the creation of memes and quickly became a “cultural reference” on how not to handle a social media crisis response.

 What We Can Learn

-There’s a lot to learn from this one example.
+There’s a lot to learn from this one example of crisis communication.

 First, a social media crisis can happen in an instant.

 Are you a weekend warrior on social media?
-You schedule everything out on Saturday and then ignore it the rest of week.
+You create scheduled posts, everything goes out on Saturday and then ignore it or go offline for the rest of the week.
 You’re playing a dangerous game.

 In the case of our example, the immediate firestorm created by the auto-responders continued for too long with no response from the company.

 Not being aware of what’s happening on your profile on a real-time basis can cause serious damage, or worse your customers can boycott your brand altogether.

-Second, social media is a powerful tool.
+Second, social media is a powerful public relations tool.
 In the right hands, it can grow your business fast.
 It can also have a detrimental impact on your reputation.